tvdk-sudoku/Year11Notes/content/notes/AEECO - Investigation 1.md

 - Can be done by creating laws to set a limit to the pollution emissions
 - This reduces the pollution emitted, therefor reducing the negative externalities in the oil and gas industry
+- This also reduces the quantity of oil and gas supplied which